 - 16.1 Uniforms/Equipment.
 Uniforms and equipment required by the Department to be worn/used by employees will be furnished by the Department. - 16.2 Personal Items.
 In accordance with Departmental policy, employees will be reimbursed for personal items required on the job that are lost, damaged or destroyed in the line of duty.
 Reimbursement will be up to an amount of \$100 per occurrence, excluding prescription eyewear. - 16.3 Cleaning Allowance.
-The University will pay for the cleaning of Department issued uniforms and necessary work clothing requiring cleaning worn by employees assigned to non-uniformed positions. - 16.4 Plain Clothes Allowance.
-Bargaining unit members assigned to positions designated as "Plain Clothes" will receive a yearly clothing allowance of \$300.00.
+The University will pay for the cleaning of Department issued uniforms and necessary work clothing requiring cleaning worn by employees assigned to non-uniformed positions. - 16.4 Jumpsuits.
+Officers who have completed the probationary period may receive a jumpsuit upon request.
+Officers who request a jumpsuit will be responsible for cleaning the jumpsuit. - 16.5 Plain Clothes Allowance.
+Bargaining unit members assigned to positions designated as "Plain Clothes" will receive a yearly clothing allowance of \$500.00.